lojikil/thorn-linux/README.md

-A Debian-based penetration testing oriented Linux distribution with an additional focus on being a daily-driver with anonymity features
+﻿A Debian-based penetration testing oriented Linux distribution with an additional focus on being a daily-driver with anonymity features

 Current State: Work in progress, pre-first release